 This program is for educators and parents to provide them with information, resources, and tools to create a meaningful educational experience for students with Down syndrome.

 Educational Advocacy & Awareness Presentations

 Raising awareness is part of our mission, and one way we do this is through presentations at schools and community group events.
 Presentations can be customized toward a younger audience, such as your child’s fifth grade class, focusing on inclusion, awareness, and acceptance.
 DSA can also give presentations intended for school staff members where a student with Down syndrome attends, employees of a business or company that employs individuals with Down syndrome, or any group that wants to learn more.
-Contact our Program and Education Coordinator, Andi McCormick, for more information or to schedule a presentation.
+Visit our Education Resources page to request a packet be mailed to you, or contact our Program Manager, Andi McCormick, to schedule a presentation.
 314-961.2504 or Andi@dsagsl.org